 Additional Points to Remember:

 At Apollo Clinic, we understand the importance of your health and the role of vaccinations.
 Therefore, we provide services for immunisations, one of which includes the rabies vaccination for adults that will help protect you from the disease.
-Offering immunisations for adults, we aim at making sure that you are safe from diseases and live a healthy life.
+Offering immunisations for adults, our aim is to assure that you are safe from diseases and live a healthy life.